loosolab/Datenanalyse-2021/README.md

 3. #### Peak information
       data frame, rows = peaks, columns = peak attributes.\
-      This data frame supplies information about the open chromatin regions.\ This file is a csv table with the file extension '_var.csv' in the R Code the corresponding variable is called 'peakinfo'.\
+      This data frame supplies information about the open chromatin regions.\
+      This file is a csv table with the file extension '_var.csv' in the R Code the corresponding variable is called 'peakinfo'.\
       Provided by WP1, found in directory: `/mnt/workspace_stud/stud2/output/<tissue_of_interest>/wp4/`

 4. #### Information about gene attributes
-      The gtf (Gene/General Transfer Format) holds information about gene structure.\
-      In this workpackage it is used to connect the peaks to known biological structures:\
+      The gtf (Gene/General Transfer Format) holds information about gene structure.\ In this workpackage it is used to connect the peaks to known biological structures:\
       e.g. name of the chromosome, feature type name (e.g. Gene), start postion and end position, strand (+ (forward), - (reverse)), ...\
       direct path to the file: `/mnt/workspace_stud/allstud/homo_sapiens_104.mainChr.gtf`

 5. #### File with chromosome lengths
-      In order to run `Cicero` the information about the chromosome lengths is required.\ This information is obtained from the `.fai` file.\
+      In order to run `Cicero` the information about the chromosome lengths is required.\
+      This information is obtained from the `.fai` file.\
-      This data frame holds among others infomration about the name of the sequence (Chromosome) and the total length of if in base pairs, this two
-      specifications are  required.
+      This data frame holds among others infomration about the name of the sequence (Chromosome) and the total length of if in base pairs, this two specifications are required.

-## Output
+## Output Files

 1. In order to connect peaks to a cluster a variable containing a matrix was created called `cl_indata`.
 This data is the initial input mtx `indata` with rownames of initial peak information file `peakinfo`, but instead of the barcode information of the initial `cellinfo` file this file has the clusters of the cells as column names.
 A function assigns the clusters to the peaks by counting the 1's in the binary `indata.mtx`.
 This information is stored in the directory `/mnt/workspace_stud/stud10/cl_indata.mtx`.